w-yeehong/tp/docs/UserGuide.md

     <br />
    <i>Figure 6.
 Navigation to Patients tab</i>
 </p>
 2. Using the first example, key in the command into the command box as shown below.
 <p align="center">
     <img src="images/ug/f7_deletepatientcommand.png" width="700" height="150">
     <br />
    <i>Figure 7. <code>deletepatient</code> command in Command Box</i>
 </p>

-3. Press `enter` to run the command.
+3. Press `enter` to run the command.<p></p>

-4. The result box displays the message shown in Figure 8 and the deleted patient can no longer be found in the list of patients in Covigent.
+4. The result box displays the success message shown in Figure 8 and the deleted patient can no longer be found in the list of patients in Covigent.
 <p align="center">
     <img src="images/ug/f8_deletepatientsuccess.png" width="620" height="400">
     <br />
     <i>Figure 8.
 A Successful Execution of <code>deletepatient</code></i>
 </p>

-5. If you do not see the success message as shown in Figure 8, please repeat step 2 onwards.
+5. If you do not see the success message as shown in Figure 8, please repeat step 2 onwards.<p></p>

 _Written by: Yun Qing_